allegheny-college-ls-591-fall-2024/course-materials/Week6-MathematicalOperations/slides/bases.md

 ---

+## Warning

+The number basis or base is NOT the same as "log base 2"...
+See [math slide](./math.md) for more info on logarithms.

 ## Decimal

 Decimal is our normal number/counting system in base 10 with digits 0-9.
 Places for the digits in